catpea/catpea-project/database/furkies-purrkies/poem-1205/index.md

 in as far as they could.

 It is a filthy, old trick,
-Dawkins in his response to “What if you’re wrong?” undermine religion fro the correct angle.
+Dawkins in his response to “[What if you’re wrong?][1]” undermine religion fro the correct angle.

 And this is where the fool that taught philosophy in my college, should have been headed towards.